LED Upgrade Project

-The new LED lighting will improve amenity and safety as LED lighting provides a consistent light, minimises glare, reduces environmental impact, minimises operating and maintenance requirements and provides improved visibility, allowing pedestrians and motorists to react quicker.
+LED lighting improves amenity and safety as LED lighting provides a consistent light, minimises glare, reduces environmental impact, minimises operating and maintenance requirements and provides improved visibility, allowing pedestrians and motorists to react quicker.

-The lights that are removed will be recycled by Enerven to prevent heavy metals and other hazardous substances entering landfill.
+The lights that were removed were recycled to prevent heavy metals and other hazardous substances entering landfill.

-How does new LED lighting compare to the old technology lighting?
+How does LED lighting compare to the old lighting technology?

-The new lights being installed will be 82 per cent more energy efficient than existing mercury vapour lamps, require less maintenance and generate a consistent warm to white light.
+LED lights are 82 per cent more energy efficient than the pre-existing mercury vapour lamps.
+They require less maintenance and generate a consistent warm to white light.

-The white light generated from LEDs will vary from some existing street lights which can appear yellow (high pressure sodium) and amber (low pressure sodium).
+The white light generated from LEDs will vary from some of the pre-existing street lights which can appear yellow (high pressure sodium) and amber (low pressure sodium).

 Although street lights may appear to be brighter (as the colour may be whiter) they will be more efficient in spreading light more evenly along and across footpaths and roads, and visibility along the street will be improved and look more natural.

-The LED lights being installed also provide less back spill into properties due to improved optics, with lighting more focussed on the road and footpath area.
+The LED lights also provide less back spill into properties due to improved optics, with lighting more focussed on the road and footpath area.

 Who owns and manages street lights?

-What lights will not be changed to LED as part of the project?
+What lights were not changed to LED as part of the project?

-What do I do if I have concerns about the new LED street lights?
+What do I do if I have concerns about street lights?